CampusAI/CampusAI.github.io/_rl/lecture_6/lecture6.md

 \nabla_{\theta} \log \pi_{\theta} (a_{i, t} \mid s_{i, t}) \hat Q^\pi (s_t^i, a_t^i)
 \end{equation}

+{% include end-row.html %}
+{% include start-row.html %}

-We also saw the power of baslines to reduce variance:
+We also saw the power of baselines to reduce variance:
 In particular, we can use the state-dependent baseline: $V(s_{i, t})$: **critic-based estimator**.
 With this, we indicate how much better the action $a_{i, t}$ is, with respect to the average action in state $s_{i, t}$, we refer to it as the **advantage function**: